toucansites/toucan/Examples/theswiftdev.com/src/content/blog/posts/2020/logging-for-beginners-in-swift/index.md

 ---
 type: post
-slug: logging-for-beginners-in-swift
 title: Logging for beginners in Swift
 description: Learn how to print variables to the debug console using different functions such as print, dump, NSLog and the unified os.log API.
 publication: 2020-09-30 16:20:00
-tags: Swift, loggging
+tags:
+    - swift
 authors:
     - tibor-bodecs
 ---

 ## Basic output in Swift using print